• Skip to primary navigation

 • What is boora or tagar?

-• How to make boora recipe (Step-by-step instructions with photos)
+• How to make the boora recipe

-• Cooking Tips
+• Recipe Tips

 • Recipe Card

-Is boora or tagar same?
+Is boora or tagar the same?

 What is the use of Boora or Tagar?